oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.7 Multiple Scores with Same Version per Product <a id='multiple-scores-with-same-version-per-product'></a>

-For each item in `/vulnerabilities` it MUST be tested that the same Product ID is not a member of more than one CVSS vector with the same version and same source.
+For each item in `$.vulnerabilities` it MUST be tested that the same Product ID is not a member of more than one CVSS vector with the same version and same source.

 > Different sources might assign different scores for the same product.